 Grading Philosophy.
 Grades symbolize the student's work accomplished, personal achievement, competencies, and knowledge gained and retained in a usable form.
 Grades are not the only measure of a student's success, but they are one statement concerning student progress and achievement.

-Undergraduate Grading System.
-In undergraduate programs, Dallas Christian College uses the following grading system to indicate the grade points earned per credit hour, which are used to compute the grade point average described below (see next page).
+Letter Grade System.
+In all undergraduate and some graduate programs, Dallas Christian College uses the following letter grade system to indicate the grade points earned per credit hour.
+Grade points are used to compute the grade point average (GPA) described below.